nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/mercurial-usage.md

 See [http://svn.nuxeo.org/nuxeo/tools/mercurial/automerge.sh](http://svn.nuxeo.org/nuxeo/tools/mercurial/automerge.sh).

-### Merging policy from development to stable branch
+### Merging Policy from Development to Stable Branch

 It happens at the end of a development iteration, when code to merge is implementing a group of User Stories/Use Cases.